-All analyses described in this section will be performed separately for each part of the study.
 The analysis population used for safety analyses will be the Safety Analysis Set.
 Safety data include AEs; physical examination results; vital signs, including blood pressures; ECG results; and clinical laboratory results, including serum chemistry, hematology, serum lipids, and urinalysis.

-Observed data will be summarized by treatment group as counts and percentages for discrete variables and means, standard deviations, medians, inter-quartile range, minimum, and maximum for continuous variables.
+Observed data will be summarized by treatment group as counts and percentages for discrete variables and means, SDs, medians, minimum, and maximum for continuous variables.
 All subjects who are randomized and receive at least one dose of double-blind study medication will be included in the safety analysis.
 All safety data will be presented in by-subject listings and included in the clinical trial report.